iamcobolt/OpenFindingLibrary/RISK_RAITING_DEFINITION.md

 # Risk Rating Definitions

-This file describes how the subjective risk has been calculated.
-If your organisation is using the accompanied risk rating included in the finding it should be based off these definitions.
+The Open Finding Library defines risk using the following guidelines.
+While finding ratings are ultimately subjective and contextual OFL attempts to provide

 ---